 Tips for maximising the fun:

-Although solo travelling is a fun experience in itself, still you must keep in mind certain things while travelling alone.
+Although solo traveling is a fun experience in itself, still you must keep in mind certain things while traveling alone.

 - You must try the local food of Sikkim as per your taste.
-Nobody is there to dominate your choices while you are travelling solo.
-Some of the famous Sikkimese food items are Thupka, momos, Sha Phaley etc.
+Nobody is there to dominate your choices while you are traveling solo.
+Some of the famous Sikkimese food items are Thupka, momos, Sha Phaley, etc.

 - Click lots of selfies as you would love to flaunt your solo trip images along with spicy travel stories to your loved ones.
 You will find plenty of picture-perfect destinations in Sikkim to fill your phone’s memory.

-- Your safety is totally up to you while travelling alone.
+- Your safety is totally up to you while traveling alone.
 Be vigilant about your belongings and use electronic ways of finding paths and destinations.
-Yes, you can take help of locals but trust yourself more than anyone else.
+Yes, you can take the help of locals but trust yourself more than anyone else.

 So, choose your tour package carefully and get ready to embark on the most thrilling journey of your life!